How will e4usa benefit your school?

-- The e4usa curriculum is a free, online guide that includes opportunities for teacher personalization and autonomy focused on student decision-making.
+- The e4usa curriculum includes opportunities for teacher personalization and autonomy focused on student decision-making.

-- An increased number of your students, through engagement with e4usa, will graduate from high school with college credit that can be accepted at institutions of higher education across the U.S.
+- More students will graduate with college credit that can be accepted at institutions of higher nationwide.

-- e4usa ‘demystifies’ engineering, and empowers teachers of all backgrounds to gain the self-efficacy, self-confidence and skills to teach and assess students’ engineering-based competencies.
+- e4usa demystifies engineering, empowering teachers of all backgrounds to gain self-efficacy, self-confidence, and skills to teach and assess students’ engineering-based competencies.

-- By participating in this initiative, your staff will be positioned to take a leadership role in directly contributing to a national curriculum that will impact hundreds, if not thousands, of students.
+- By participating in e4usa, your staff will be positioned to take a leadership role in directly contributing to a national curriculum that will impact hundreds, if not thousands, of students.

-- Through its participation in e4usa, you school will have the opportunity to partner with universities, including The University of Maryland, Virginia Tech University and Arizona State University, and thereby increase its national profile as an emerging leader in engineering K-12 education research.
+- Through e4usa, your school can partner with universities like The University of Maryland, Virginia Tech University, and Arizona State University, elevating its national profile as an emerging leader in engineering K-12 education research.